-The Company's long-term financing as of September 30, 2007 totaled \$9.6 billion, consisting of \$7.0 billion of credit facility debt and \$2.7 billion accreted value of high-yield notes.
+The Company has a significant amount of debt.
+The Company's long-term financing as of September 30, 2007 totaled \$19.3 billion, consisting of \$7.0 billion of credit facility debt and \$12.3 billion accreted value of high-yield notes.
 For the remainder of 2007, none of the Company's debt matures.
-As of September 30, 2007, the Company's 2008 and 2009 debt maturities each totaled \$65 million.
+As of September 30, 2007, the Company's 2008 and 2009 debt maturities totaled \$65 million and \$253 million, respectively.
 In 2010 and beyond, significant additional amounts will become due under the Company's remaining long-term debt obligations.

 The Company requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-The Company has historically funded these requirements through cash flows from operating activities, borrowings under its credit facilities, equity contributions from its parent companies, sales of assets, issuances of debt securities, and cash on hand.
+The Company has historically funded these requirements through cash flows from operating activities, borrowings under its credit facilities, equity contributions from Charter Holdco, sales of assets, issuances of debt securities, and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the nine months ended September 30, 2007, the Company generated \$1.0 billion of net cash flows from operating activities, after paying cash interest of \$509 million.
+For the nine months ended September 30, 2007, the Company generated \$308 million of net cash flows from operating activities, after paying cash interest of \$1.2 billion.
 In addition, the Company used \$890 million for purchases of property, plant and equipment.
-Finally, the Company used \$110 million of net cash flows in financing activities.
+Finally, the Company generated net cash flows from financing activities of \$604 million, as a